-Here A is a continuously differentiable vector field in V, and dS is the surface element of S. The first theorem is usually called the divergence theorem, or the Gauss theorem7, and the other Gauss analogous theorem (see Problem 1.1).
+Here A is a continuously differentiable vector field in V, and dS is the surface element of S. The first theorem is usually called the divergence theorem or the $Gauss\ theorem^7$ and the other $Gauss\ analogous\ theorem$ (see Problem 1.1).

-After interchanging the differentiation w.r.t. time t and integration (volume V is fixed in time and we assume all fields to be sufficiently regular) (1.11) reads
+After interchanging the differentiation w.r.t. time t and integration (volume V is fixed in time and we assume all field to be sufficiently regular) (1.11) reads